ibnuda/fpmortals/manuscript/complete.md

 ~~~~~~~~
   implicit val cnil: DerivedEqual[CNil] = (_, _) => sys.error("impossible")
 ~~~~~~~~

-For the coproduct case we can only compare two things if they align, which is when they are both `Inl` or `Inr`

 Untuk koproduk, kita hanya bisa membandingkan dua hal bila mereka selaras.
 Atau keduanya `Inl` atau `Inr`